 Which scale has a fourth note of G (the root note of a G major triad)?

-Material relating to the diatonic system forms part of our package that music teachers can now download featuring 200 professionally prepared handouts that can be printed over and over again and all for less than the price of a single textbook!
+Material relating to the diatonic system forms part of our package that music teachers can now download featuring 300 professionally prepared printable music worksheets that can be printed over and over again and all for less than the price of a single paper based textbook!

-These resources are especially designed to make life easier for classroom music teachers and instrumental instructors.
-They have been put together so that a single music educator might work with all ability levels within a single session or work back to basic principles with an individual student.
+These resources are put together to make life easier for classroom music teachers and instrumental instructors .
+They have been devised so that a single music educator might work with all ability levels within a single session or work back to basic principles with an individual student.